-IMV’s current clinical strategy focuses on combination immuno-oncology therapies incorporating our lead therapeutic cancer vaccine, DPX-Survivac, for advanced ovarian cancer and diffuse large B-cell lymphoma (DLBCL).
+IMV’s current clinical strategy focuses on combination immuno-oncology therapies incorporating our lead therapeutic candidate, DPX-Survivac, for advanced ovarian cancer and diffuse large B-cell lymphoma (DLBCL).
 Both of these tumor types are associated with poor outcomes and are thus high unmet medical needs.

 Our goal with these programs is to confirm preliminary observations that DPX-Survivac may increase the vulnerability of these hard-to-treat tumors, while improving the utility of anti-cancer activity of these advanced agents.